VicD1999/tsf/README.md

 # Test to do

-- Train an RNN for the 1st one and apply this RNN on the 2nd one and see the performances
+- Train an RNN for the 1st one and apply this RNN on the 2nd one and see the performances (Kind of transfer learning if we re-train on the 2nd one)